MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 <span id="sccm1606"/>
 ## Configure endpoints using System Center Configuration Manager (current branch) version 1606
 System Center Configuration Manager (current branch) version 1606, currently in technical preview, has UI integrated support for configuring and managing Windows Defender ATP on endpoints.
-For more information, see the [Support for Windows Defender Advanced Threat Protection service](https://technet.microsoft.com/en-us/library/mt706220.aspx#BKMK_ATP) section.
+For more information, see [Support for Windows Defender Advanced Threat Protection service](https://technet.microsoft.com/en-us/library/mt706220.aspx#BKMK_ATP).

 > **Note**&nbsp;&nbsp; If you intend to use this deployment tool, ensure that you are on Windows 10 Insider Preview Build 14379 or later.
 This deployment method is only available from that build or later.